nopnop2002/esp-idf-espnow-gateway/esp8266/README.md

 Use Arduino-IDE or PlatformIO.

 # Configuration
-When you run this project on the ESP32, you will see ESP32 MAC address and WiFi channel:
+When you run this project on your ESP32, you will see the ESP32's MAC address and the WiFi channel it is using.
 ![Image](https://github.com/user-attachments/assets/c8f1d109-2512-422e-b65f-d8ee0e996173)

 ## MAC address of ESP32